Hang Tuah: Later life

 Sources show that Malacca kept the peace as Hang Tuah protected the common man and was considerate to the oppressed.
 The Hikayat Hang Tuah describes that not only Malacca falls apart but also that Hang Tuah makes a long journey to Mecca and 'Rum' and he continuous to live in peace and becomes a wandering darwish.
 He eventually falls with fever and headaches, showing that his end was near.

 According to other sources, Hang Tuah lives to an old age, and his body is buried in Tanjung Kling in Malacca, where his tomb can still be seen today; however some say his body is actually buried in Bintan.
 Other sources state that, following the arrival of the Portuguese, Hang Tuah moves to Singapura.

 Legacy

 Hang Tuah remains popular in Malaysia, embodying the values of allegiance and loyalty.
 The legend of the tragic friendship between Hang Tuah and Hang Jebat represents the conflict between loyalty and justice.

-Hang Tuah is associated with the saying, "Takkan Melayu hilang di dunia, selagi berpegang teguh kepada Agama Islam," meaning, "Never shall Malays vanish from the earth, as long as they adhere to the religion of Islam".
-The saying is a rallying cry for Malay nationalism.
-It was popularised by well known local author Abdul Ahmad Samad in his 1950 literary work, Dosaku.
-However, there is no historical record attributing the saying to Hang Tuah, nor is the quote found in the Hikayat Hang Tuah.
+Hang Tuah is associated with the saying, "Takkan Melayu hilang di dunia" which had been made a rallying cry for Malay nationalism in early 20th century; however, there is no historical record attributing the saying to Hang Tuah, nor is it found in the Hikayat Hang Tuah; On other hand, the phrase was popularised by well known local Malayan author Abdul Ahmad Samad in his 1950 literary work, Dosaku.